NEW: Sweden’s Vasaloppet Tour

 Skiing entirely on prepared ski trails the charming Dalarna region has something for everyone.
 Two warm up days around Sälen, exploring both the tracks and wilder mountain trails then progressing onto a four-day point-to-point tour along the route of the historic Vasaloppet.
 All whilst travelling at a comfortable pace.

-- 4 nights in an historic hotel in Sälen with spa facilities
+- 4 nights in an historic hotel near Sälen with spa facilities

 - 120km of reliable track skiing